freenet/freenet-core/README.md

 Lastly, our deployment of a libp2p application to the major mobile platforms will inform other IPFS on mobile efforts, particularly the low-bandwidth, low-power, and variable connectivity challenges of mobile.

+### Relationship to "Fred"

+"Fred" is the name of the software commonly known as Freenet, which was created by Ian Clarke and other volunteers in 2000 and continually maintained since then.

+Locutus will be a general purpose, cryptographically secure, decentralized, distributed computation and communication platform.
+Anyone can write and run software on it, and that software can interact in ways that would be difficult otherwise.

+Locutus is not intended to replace Fred, which is very mature and has an active group of volunteer developers who maintain it.

+Key differences between Locutus and Fred:

+* Locutus is designed to support realtime communication, fast enough for IM (less than 1 second).
+Fred has been improving in this regard but is still limited to several minutes.
+This is fine for many applications, but rules out IM, social networking, among others.

+* Fred is largely a research platform, and this has limited its adoption.
+Locutus is being designed from the ground up to be no more difficult to use than a web browser.

+* Fred has a strong focus on anonymity.
+Anonymity is not a core design goal for Locutus itself, but systems that provide greater privacy can be built on top of it.

+* Fred is implemented in Java, Locutus is implemented in Rust, Java has been a signficant impediment to getting Fred on the desktop

 ### Status

 Locutus is currently in development with an initial release planned for Q1 2022.